redpanda-data/connect/resources/docs/multipart.md

 multipart message, but such a system can be brittle.

-Alternatively we can use the `multi_to_blob` and `blob_to_multi` processors so that we can output any message as a single part and then seemlessly decode it back into its original multiple part format further down the pipeline.
+Alternatively we can use the `multi_to_blob` and `blob_to_multi` processors so that we can output any message as a single part and then seamlessly decode it back into its original multiple part format further down the pipeline.

 ## Example